kdima90/OpenSchool-Frondend/README.md

 # OpenSchool-Frondend
-That microservice represents the frontend for open school project.
+That microservice represents the frontend for open school project.\
+More about the project you can find here https://github.com/kdima90/OpenSchool.